Edward Nelson (marine biologist)

-Edward William Nelson (1883–1923) was a British marine biologist and polar explorer.
-Educated at Clifton College, Tonbridge School and Cambridge University, he was independently wealthy.
+Edward William Nelson (6 June 1883– 17 January 1923) was a British marine biologist and polar explorer.
+Educated at Tonbridge School and Cambridge University, he was independently wealthy.
 He worked at the Marine Biological Association of the United Kingdom (MBA) in Plymouth and was member of the 1910–1913 British Antarctic Expedition.
 In association with E. J. Allen, he developed a simple method for culturing phytoplankton.